darevski1/homework/DevOps Lab  10 -   Networking/README.md

     ETH-240-ML3471ND.kultur.uni-hamburg.de (192.168.100.134) at 00:21:b7:d5:f6:c6 [ether] on enp2s0

-* Use the route command and paste the output from the routing table on your system:
+* **Use the route command and paste the output from the routing table on your system:**
-* Use the traceroute command on your system and observe the hops to Google’s DNS, 8.8.8.8.
+* **Use the traceroute command on your system and observe the hops to Google’s DNS, 8.8.8.8**
-* Paste the full output from the command bellow showing all the hops from your system to 8.8.8.8.
+* **Paste the full output from the command bellow showing all the hops from your system to 8.8.8.8**